Microgrants

 Grants must include a partnership between two individuals, two organizations, or an individual and an organization.
 Organizations do not need to be nonprofit, but can be.

-Primary and secondary applicants will be required to complete an evaluation and develop a creative product (photo essay, blog post, video, podcast, etc.) by December 31, 2025.
+Primary and secondary applicants will be required to develop a creative product by October 30, 2026, and complete an evaluation by November 30, 2026.

 Stories from Previous Grantees